kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 				- r1 = y
 				- r2 = x
 				- The value of r2 is 1 (a "happens before" link between x = 1 and r2 = x)
-			- If T2 is the first to enter the synchronized block, then the execution is in this order, then No
+			- If T2 is the first to enter the synchronized block, then the execution is in this order, then No "happens-before" link between r2 = x and x = 1
 				- r1 = y
 				- r2 = x or x = 1?
 				- y = 1